Board of Directors

 Richard attended Calpoly Pomona with a major in Civil engineering and has served 6 years in the military in both the Army and Air Force.

-Rennie C. Cleland, Director
+Rennie C. Cleland, Board Member

 A third generation Siskiyou County resident, Mr. Cleland grew up in Dorris and Weed and graduated from Weed High School in 1968.
 He graduated from College of the Siskiyous in 1970 with an AA degree where he lettered in collegiate football and baseball.
 He also earned his BS degree at California State University Sacramento in 1975 with a BS in Environmental Resource Management and a minor in Wildlife Biology.
 Here, he also lettered for two years in collegiate level baseball for the Hornets.